zenomt/webid-auth-nginx/README.md

 ### Application Tagging

-As a proof-of-concept, the server implements an experimental method for letting the user control the scopes for which an application she is using has permission.
+The server implements a [proposed method][tags] for letting the user control the scopes for which an application she is using has permission.

 The resource owner/controller can specify one or more tag patterns (scopes) for an `acl:Authorization` instead of an `acl:origin` or `acl:app`: